CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 *Density* Changes how often the supports will be placed

-*Touchpoint Size* Changes the area of the contact between the support and object
+*Touchpoint Size* changes the area of the contact between the support and the object

 *Internal Supports* will generate supports between different layers of the object